jasperdekeuk/PLCsim-Advanced-Manager/docs/docs-website/docs/intro.md

 The main focus is on Siemens PLCsim Advanced, but generally speaking, this could be extended to other PLC simulators as well. (if they provide an API)
 :::

-## Quick Start

-1. Download the last version of **PLCsim Advanced Manager** from the **[official website](https://github.com/jasperdekeuk/PLCsim-Advanced-Manager/releases)**.

-*optional: set up the url and port in the appsettings.json file*

-2. Run the **PLCsimAdvancedManager.exe** file to start the application.
-You will now be able to access the UI.
-On your localhost, you can access the UI by navigating to **http://localhost:5000**.

-### What you'll need

-- PLCsim Advanced (>v5) installed and licensed.